nose-devs/nose/README.txt

 In addition to passing command-line options, you may also put configuration options in your project's *setup.cfg* file, or a .noserc or nose.cfg file in your home directory.
-In any of these standard .ini-style config files, you put your nosetests configuration in a "[nosetests]" section.
+In any of these standard ini- style config files, you put your nosetests configuration in a "[nosetests]" section.
 Options are the same as on the command line, with the -- prefix removed.
 For options that are simple switches, you must supply a value: